 Purdue I-EaT Swallowing Research Laboratory Director

-Georgia A. Malandraki, PhD, CCC-SLP, BCS-S is an Associate Professor at the Department of Speech, Language, and Hearing Sciences and the Research Director of the Purdue I-EaT Swallowing Research Laboratory and Clinic.
+Georgia A. Malandraki, PhD, CCC-SLP, BCS-S is an Associate Professor at the Department of Speech, Language, and Hearing Sciences with a courtesy appointment in the Weldon School of Biomedical Engineering, and the Research Director of the Purdue I-EaT Swallowing Research Laboratory and Clinic.
 She is a certified Speech-Language Pathologist and a Board Certified Specialist in Swallowing and Swallowing Disorders and holds adjunct academic appointments at the Program of Communication Sciences and Disorders of Teachers College, Columbia University, New York, and at the School of Medicine of the National and Kapodistrian University of Athens, Greece.
+She is a faculty associate of the Purdue Center for Aging and Life Course and a core member of the new Purdue Mi-Bio Team.

 The primary aim of Dr. Malandraki’s research is to uncover the central and peripheral neural mechanisms of swallowing function, in an effort to inform clinical decisions and develop neurophysiologically-driven treatments for children and adults with dysphagia.
 Dr. Malandraki is also one of the pioneers in the area of dysphagia telehealth, leading the effort to establish evidence-based teledynamic diagnostic and therapeutic approaches for the rehabilitation of dysphagia in underserved populations.
 Finally, she is an active advocate for the field of dysphagia in her home country, Greece, where she leads the effort to collect the first epidemiological data for dysphagia and to improve training and rehabilitation for swallowing disorders.